deepakramanath/Python-letter-frequency/README.md

 # Letter frequency

 This repository contains a Python program that evaluates the letter frequency for the English language.
-In this example we use a file named "intro.txt" which contains a introduction chapter from one of the PhD thesis.
+In this example, we use a file named "intro.txt" which contains an introduction chapter from one of the Ph.D. thesis.
 We are interested in processing this file and extracting all the English language characters and evaluating its frequency.

-The file, into.txt is the LaTex equivalent obtained from PhD thesis available at http://trove.nla.gov.au/work/158500488?q&versionId=211642740
+The file, into.txt is the LaTex equivalent obtained from Ph.D. thesis which is available at http://trove.nla.gov.au/work/158500488?q&versionId=211642740

 # Files included
 * intro.txt